openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 **Remarks:**
 - Permissions of newly allocated regions are always SGX_EMA_PROT_READ|SGX_EMA_PROT_WRITE and of page type SGX_EMA_PAGE_TYPE_REG, except for SGX_EMA_RESERVE mode regions which will have SGX_EMA_PROT_NONE.
-- Once allocated by sgx_mm_alloc, a region will stay in allocated state and become deallocated once sgx_mm_dealloc is called.
+- Once allocated by sgx_mm_alloc, a region will stay in the allocated state and become deallocated once sgx_mm_dealloc is called.
 - If sgx_mm_dealloc on a partial range of a previously allocated region, then the region is split, and the freed range is deallocated.
 The remainder of the